 The Department of Architecture is a member of the Association of Collegiate Schools of Architecture and the Bachelor of Architecture (B.Arch.) degree is accredited by the National Architectural Accrediting Board.
 The major provides for the education of architects at the professional and pre-professional levels.

 The Architecture Studies Minor will permit students in other majors the opportunity to gain insight into the discipline of Architecture.
 To enroll, students must receive approval from their academic advisor and the professor-in-charge of the Minor in Architecture Studies.

 The Integrated B.Arch. – M.S. in Architecture is only available to fourth-year undergraduate students in Penn State's B.Arch. program.

 In Rome, Penn State's Department of Architecture offers a full year (fall and spring semesters of 15 sem/crs. each) of academic courses at the fourth-year level of a five-year B.Arch. program.

 The Penn State Department of Architecture hosts an annual Architecture/Landscape Architecture Summer Camp each year.
-The program provides campers the opportunity to utilize the new facilities of the Stuckeman School of Architecture and Landscape Architecture and be mentored by faculty, alumni and experienced undergraduate students.
+The program provides campers the opportunity to utilize the University Park campus facilities of the Stuckeman School of Architecture and Landscape Architecture and be mentored by faculty, alumni, and experienced undergraduate students.